IkramAlgo/Job-Listing-Web-App/README.md

 - View job listings
 - Filter by location, type, and tags
 - Add and delete job entries
+- This project includes a web scraper that efficiently extracts up to 100 job listings from the source website, handling pagination and dynamic content loading.
 ---

 ## 🔧 Setup Instructions